luangjay/vscode-grabfood/README.md

-# vscode-grabfood README
+# GrabFood for VSCode

-Instantly order food from VSCode.
+Instantly order food from VSCode

 ## Usage